 Historical Names - Southeastern Bayous

-Map of the southeastern Bayou region from West, Atlas of LA Surnames, figure 3, p.
-5.
+Map of the southeastern Bayou region from West, Atlas of LA Surnames, page 5, figure 3.

-The area shaded in yellow is the Isle of Orleans, which was the object of President Jefferson's original proposal to purchase New Orleans from France in the early 1800s.
+The area shaded in yellow is the Isle of Orleans, which was the object of President Jefferson's original proposal to purchase New Orleans from France.

-Translations (see Father Daigle's Dictionary of the Cajun Language or any French-speaking Cajun; for Indian names, see Kniffen et al., Indian Tribes of LA):
+For translations, see Father Daigle's Dictionary of the Cajun Language or any French-speaking Cajun; for Indian names, see Kniffen et al., Indian Tribes of LA:

 Allemands means Germans; des Allemands, of the Germans